TOAST-DOCS/Gamebase/zh/unity-ui.md

-## Game > Gamebase > Unity SDK 사용 가이드 > UI
+## Game > Gamebase > Unity Developer's Guide > UI

 ## Webview

 ### Show WebView

-WebView를 표시합니다.<br/>
+Shows a WebView.<br/>

-##### Required 파라미터
+##### Required Parameters

-* url : 파라미터로 전송되는 url은 유효한 값이어야 합니다.
+* URL: The url delivered as a parameter should be valid.

-##### Optional 파라미터
+##### Optional Parameters

-* configuration : GamebaseWebViewConfiguration으로 WebView의 레이아웃을 변경 할 수 있습니다.
+- configuration: Changes WebView layout by using GamebaseWebViewConfiguration.
-* closeCallback : WebView가 종료될 때 사용자에게 콜백으로 알려 줍니다.
+- closeCallback: Notifies users when a WebView is closed.
-* schemeList : 사용자가 받고 싶은 커스텀 Scheme 목록을 지정합니다.
+- schemeList: Specifies the list of customized schemes a user wants.
-* schemeEvent : schemeList로 지정한 커스텀 Scheme을 포함하는 url을 콜백으로 알려 줍니다.
+- schemeEvent: Notifies url including customized scheme specified by the schemeList with a callback.

 **API**